Matěj Kůs: Career

 In 2014, Kus rode for Berwick Bandits returning to his parent club Redcar Bears in 2015.
 Newcastle Diamonds speedway bought him in 2016 and paid the transfer fee to Redcar Bears.
-In 2017, he started well after winning the first meeting of the season in Lonigo (Italy).
-Unfortunately, he was injured the following week and badly broke his foot in Poland.
+In 2017, he started well after winning the first meeting of the season in Lonigo (Italy), but he was injured the following week and badly broke his foot in Poland.
 Kus missed most of the rest of the 2017 season because of the injury, although he managed to ride in the Speedway World Cup at King's Lynn.

 His last season in Britain was riding for Redcar and Newcastle in 2018.